pachyderm/pachyderm/doc/docs/deploy-manage/manage/use-transactions-to-run-multiple-commands.md

            },
     ```

-After you start a transaction, you can add supported commands to it, such
+After you start a transaction, you can add supported commands, such
-as create a repo, create a branch, and so on.
-You can also start a commit
+as create a repo, create a branch, and so on, to th transaction.
+You
-within a transaction.
-If you close a transaction before you close a commit,
+can also start a commit within a transaction.
+If you close a transaction
-the commands that you have specified inside the transaction and inside the
+before you close a commit, the commands that you have specified inside
+the transaction and inside the
-commit will not be applied until you close that commit.
+commit will not be applied until you close all commits that you have
+started in that transaction.

 To finish a transaction, run: